lu-fennell/nix-env-rebuild/README.md

 Dry run.
 Not doing anything.
 ````

-The summary has several categories:
+The summary has these categories:

 - Updating: Packages that are updated because there is a newer version
   available in nixpkgs (here firefox and git).